theJugglingCompany.com

 First, older adults demonstrably grow new neural structure from practice.
 The hardware continues to update into the sixth and seventh decades of life, given the right kind of demand.
 The capacity for new growth is not age-limited.

-Second, older practitioners bring something the structural MRI does not measure: the patterns laid down across decades.
-The continuity of a long-running practice is not despite the age of the hands but because of it.
+Second, older practitioners bring something the research does not measure but the image shows: the patterns laid down across decades.
+The infinity trail in the image is continuous not despite the age of the hands but including it.
 The depth of the pattern, the stability of the arc, the ease with which the loop closes and reopens - these are not separate from the age of the hands.
-They are what decades of practice produces.
+They are what decades of practice looks like.

 References: Boyke J et al., Journal of Neuroscience 2008.
 Draganski B et al., Nature 2004.
 Carse J, Finite and Infinite Games 1986.